 Many of the roads, bridges and buildings in the Salem-Keizer area were built before there was an understanding of the geological conditions that exist under our feet.
 In the event of a major seismic event, many of these structures will be unsafe and/or unusable.
 The result will be facades or entire buildings and bridges that have collapsed (some into the roadway) and electrical wires that have fallen down and are creating a hazard, rendering the roads unpassable.
 As part of H.B.
 2017, the Oregon Legislature included \$60 million to fund seismic retrofitting of the Center Street bridge (part of Highway 22) over the Willamette River.
 Construction is slated to start in 2025.
 Other bridges in the area have been retrofitted as part of projects.
 ODOT has identified a few bridges on Interstate 5 along important freight corridors in the Salem area that need either retrofitting or rehabilitation.
 These are shown in Table 5-15.
-Additional information gathered from ODOT and the local jurisdictions provides a better understanding of the bridges in the seismic vulnerability of the bridges in the area.
+Additional information gathered from ODOT and the local jurisdictions provides a better understanding of the bridges in the SKATS area that will need work to meet seismic standards.
+Shown in Map 5-4 is the seismic vulnerability of the bridges in the area.